Trolling For Crappie

 TROLLING FOR CRAPPIE ELECTRIC OR GAS

 A great way to catch crappie is by trolling.
 There are many ways to troll whether it be with electric motor or a kicker motor.
 I like to troll for crappie with a kicker motor because I don’t like to run my batteries that hard.
-One way to easily troll with a kicker motor (a small auxiliary motor on the back of your boat independent to the main motor) is to lock the kicker straight ahead and use the trolling motor to steer.
+One way to easily troll with a kicker motor (a small auxiliary motor on the back of your boat independent to the main motor) is to lock the kicker straight ahead.
+You can then use the trolling motor to steer the boat.
 Minn Kota leads the way in technology which allows you to steer your trolling motor either by a wired remote foot control from the back of the boat,up to 18 feet standard, and steer the front of the boat by turning the trolling motor with this remote.

-You can also use a wireless remote but even more impressive is the Minn Kota GPS technology that allows you to lock in a track and troll the same route over and over.
-This is a great way to troll hands free and tend to those slabs that often accompany this type of fishing.
+You can also use a wireless remote.
+An even more impressive option is the Minn Kota GPS technology that allows you to lock in a track and troll the same route.
+This is a great way to troll hands free.
+Then you can tend to those slabs that often accompany this type of fishing.
 You can use the Minn Kota trolling motor alone to troll for crappie and it would be a lot more quiet and I would say more enjoyable as well.
 Trolling for crappie is just like any other fishing technique you have to do it to learn the many aspects involved.

 Check out Crankbaits for Crappie here